harsha-payidiparty/Maze-Game/README.md

 settings.py

 The rest are images.

-The pyglet folder contains the pyglet library and will be used to import from.

 To start the game, double click on game.py.
 There, you will see 3 different colored squares The two reen squares are the players, the two red squares are the finish line, and the yellow squares are walls.